Physiotherapy Course Summary:

 2. Trigger Point Dry Needling must be within your scope of professional practice.

-3. Participants MUST have a valid a valid professional indemnity insurance covering training and practice of Dry Needling.
+3. Participants MUST have a valid professional indemnity insurance covering training and practice of Dry Needling.

 4. Participants will need to sign a document indemnifying the course lecturer, assistant & host.